anadodik/sdmm-mitsuba/README.md

 This library depends on other projects, and they have to be available first.

 ```
+TODO: explain usage of conan, remind to use profile compiler.libcxx=libcstd++11
 git submodule update --init --recursive
 sudo apt install libboost-all-dev libspdlog-dev libfmt-dev libbenchmark-dev
 ```